Natural Black: Biography

 Natural Black has fans in the Caribbean, Europe, the United States and Latin America and is currently signed to Vision Sound Studios of Guyana.
-He possesses a distinctively smooth and mellow voice, and parlays a style of his own.
-He is solidly in the forefront of the newroots and culture movement.
-He is a regular among the top record producers and show promoters.
-Over the years he's recorded with Organic, King Jammys, 5th Element, Rootsdown, In The Streetz, Lustre Kings, Addis, 321 Strong, Firehouse, Harmony House, Digital B, Lion Paw, Big Yard, Kickin', Young Blood, No Doubt and Maximum Sound, amongst others.
-He is closely associated with fellow deejays Norris Man and Perfect and often voice tunes in joint sessions over the same riddims with them.
+He's known for his distinctively smooth and mellow voice, developing a unique style of vocals.
+He was in the forefront of the newroots and culture movement.
+His prominent collaborators over the years include Organic, King Jammys, 5th Element, Rootsdown, In The Streetz, Lustre Kings, Addis, 321 Strong, Firehouse, Harmony House, Digital B, Lion Paw, Big Yard, Kickin', Young Blood, No Doubt and Maximum Sound, amongst others.
+He is closely associated with fellow deejays Norris Man and Perfect and often has joint recording sessions with them.

-Natural Black tours extensively and has performed to sold out audiences in Switzerland, Germany, Holland, Austria, France, Italy and Slovenia.
-He has performed on most of the major Reggae shows and festivals such as Uppsala Reggae Festival, Reggae Sumfest, Sting, Rebel Salute, East Fest and others.
-P.G.
-Music's Marlon McCubbin produced his 1995 album Far From Reality (Greensleeves) – easily Natural's biggest success thus far.
+Natural Black continues to tour and has performed on most of the major Reggae shows and festivals such as Uppsala Reggae Festival, Reggae Sumfest, Sting, Rebel Salute, East Fest and others, with his most recent performance being at the Rubadub Thursdays in 2025.

 In 2007 he was sentenced to a $2000 fine and 120 hours of community service after pleading guilty to charges of disorderly conduct, indecent language, resisting arrest and being armed with an offensive weapon (a ratchet knife), after being arrested at Norman Manley International Airport.
 He was arrested again in October that year on suspicion of stealing a car, although he was released after spending seven days in custody.

 In May 2012 he cut his locks because he was not living a Rastafarian lifestyle.